When you need more (about) Jane Austen...

-I am a guest on "First Impressions," with Kristin, author and Mansfield Park lover, discussing the pleasures and pitfalls of writing historical fiction and Austen fan fiction
+I was a guest on "First Impressions," with Kristin, author and Mansfield Park lover, discussing the pleasures and pitfalls of writing historical fiction and Austen fan fiction

 Podcasts which discuss Jane Austen from the perspective of her writing craft and her moral lessons: